mbeddr/mps-platform-docs/src/doc/docs/languages/mps_extensions.md

 > ^^de.itemis.mps.tooltips.structure^^

-This language is deprecated, use ^^jetbrains.mps.lang.editor.tooltips^^ instead.
+This language is deprecated.
+Use the language ^^jetbrains.mps.lang.editor.tooltips^^ instead.
 It provides tooltips on hover.
 You have to define a regular editor and a hover editor.